nrader2000/A-T-Registration-System/README.md

 1. Clone the repo onto your machine
 2. Either load the repo onto VSCode or the python CLI and navigate to the repo folder "flask-app"
 3. Make sure you have at least python3(and pip)installed and have flask installed.
 To install flask simply without using and enviroment use the command `python -m pip install flask`
-4. Once everything is setup, all you have to do to run this app using the command `python -m flask --app app run --debug`
+4. Once everything is setup, all you have to do to run this app using the command `python -m flask --app app run`
+5. Go into your favorite browser and enter `localhost:5000` into the URL and the A&amp;T Registation System site should load.